YoungTran/C_Piscine/README.md

 ## Piscine C

-Every day for four weeks including weekends we had to do fundamental exercises and projects in C. Prior to this I some knowledge of javascript, html and css, which helped but it was tough due to the nature of the C language.
+Every day for four weeks including weekends I had to do fundamental exercises and projects in C. Prior to this I some knowledge of javascript, html and css, which helped but it was tough due to the nature of the C language.